seandan7/accessibility-automation/readme.md

 Lastly, this repo has code to add aria-labels to buttons that read 'learn more' or 'read more' (aria-labels.js).
 These links are too broad for Screen Readers to understand where they go.

 ## Note
 These scripts are obviously not ideal, as some SR's dont load JS scripts.
-This is meant as a temporary fix while remediation is being done.
 It is preferable to first enable accessibility within server side loops and manually where needed.

 There are some edge cases, such as popups, I have not yet covered.
 Could configure Roles https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles